domenicquirl/domenicquirl.github.io/content/blog/serde-handler/index.md

 Little did I know that what started with this simple, straightforward ambition would become a longer journey through `serde` and its lifetimes, `axum` routers, type erasure and being slapped in the face by compiler errors![^compiler-errors]<span id="fn-compiler-errors"></span>
 In this post, I'll take a step back at the end of this implementation zig-zag and retrace my steps, trying to show where and why things can become complicated, what the compiler may be trying to tell you, and how you _can_ have your cake and eat it to.

-## This Post
+## About This Post
- - Is an (or, well, several) attempt(s) at writing a convenient request-response API.
+This post is an (or, well, several) attempt(s) at writing a convenient request-response API.
- - Discusses some of the intricacies involved in the quest for low overhead request processing, in particular why zero-copy deserialization of requests makes things more difficult.
+It discusses some of the intricacies involved in the quest for low overhead request processing, in particular why zero-copy deserialization of requests makes things more difficult.
- - Will erase not just types but probably some of our brain cells as well as we try to figure out which type can be referred to from where and why they hell the compiler thinks it's ambiguous again?!?
+To deal with Rust's lack of collections over generic types (like a `Vec` of handlers that have different types), we will erase not just types but probably some of our brain cells as well as we try to figure out which type can be referred to from where and why they hell the compiler thinks it's ambiguous again?!?

-## This Post is not
- - About a particular message format.
-While this post was triggered by my attempt to implement message routing for a particular format, I want this post to focus on the complexity of implementing handlers independent of the protocol in use.
+While this post was triggered by my attempt to implement message routing for a particular format, it is not about a particular message format.
+I want the post to focus on the complexity of implementing handlers independently of the protocol in use.
- - An explanation of how `axum` is able to magically pass complex types to your web handlers.
+It is also not really an explanation of how `axum` is able to magically pass complex types to your web handlers.
 We'll briefly come across where this happens in `axum`, but we'll be more concerned about how `axum` can _accept and manage_ all these methods with different parameters as routes than how those parameters end up in the correct place at runtime.
 If you do want to read up some more on `axum`'s "magic handlers", check out [this post](https://lunatic.solutions/blog/magic-handler-functions-in-rust/) by Bernard Kolobara for an explanation and `@alexpusch`'s [`rust-magic-function-params`](https://github.com/alexpusch/rust-magic-function-params) example for a simplified version of the traits involved in making this happen.

 ---
 ## Blog Repository